- Residency - Baylor College of Medicine (2004-2007), Physical Medicine & Rehabilitation

 She is a recipient of the Best Neurological Rehabilitation Research Award from the American Academy of Physical Medicine and Rehabilitation (AAPM&R).
 She was also selected as an inaugural AAPM&R Leadership Fellow.

-She is the only female physical medicine and rehabilitation physician who is a Fellow of the American Heart Association’s Stroke Council, and she serves on the editorial board of the peer-reviewed journal Stroke.
+She is the only female physical medicine and rehabilitation physician who is a Fellow of the American Heart Association’s Stroke Council, and she is an Assistant Editor of the peer-reviewed journal Stroke.

 - American Heart Association (2007), Fellow